8388688/8388688.github.io/README_EN.md

 [中文](README.md)

 I am from the whole universe - galaxy - the sun - the earth - the Asia - China.
-I'm an "original intention" student.
+I'm an "original intention" student[1].
 My original intention is ~~study hard and develop a new generation of quantum computers in the future to contribute to national construction~~

 My favorite projection is playing games and programming, I like creative, and I often tkink something neaningless in my spare time, so I usually get confused.